junxit/us-congress-code/title-21/chapter-9/sec-360ff.md

 1 So in original.
 The word “that” probably should not appear.

+2 See References in Text note below.

-2 So in original.
+3 So in original.

 ### Editorial Notes

 ### References in Text

 Section 101(b) of the Prescription Drug User Fee Amendments of 2012, referred to in subsec. (a)(1), is section 101(b) of Pub.
 L. 112–144, which is set out as a note under section 379g of this title.
+Subsection (b)(4)(A), referred to in subsec. (c)(4)(A), was part of subsec. (b)(4) of this section that was struck out by Pub.
+L. 114–229, § 2(a)(2)(A), Sept.
+30, 2016, 130 Stat.
+943, which provision also added a new subsec. (b)(4) in which former subsec. (b)(4)(A) was restated as subsec. (b)(4)(B)(i).
 The Public Health Service Act, referred to in subsec. (h), is act July 1, 1944, ch.
 373, 58 Stat.
 682, which is classified generally to chapter 6A (§ 201 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under section 201 of Title 42 and Tables.

 ### Amendments